GriffinCanCode/Quorum/README.md

 - Python 3.11 or higher
 - Node.js 18 or higher
 - PostgreSQL 13 or higher
-- API keys: Anthropic, OpenAI, Google
+- OpenRouter API key (get one at https://openrouter.ai/keys)

 ## Installation